One of the easiest ways to track your progress on peloton is to use their metrics, particularly total output.

-Today I will explain what does the total output mean on the peloton, and most importantly, what’s the difference is between your average output and your total output.
+Today I will explain what the total output means on the peloton, and most importantly, what the difference is between your average output and your total output.

 What Is Peloton Total Output

-What is the power-duration relationship?
-In short, the power-duration relationship means that the increase in power requirement (e.g higher intensity) leads to higher muscle fatigue and lactate buildup, which results in the decrease of the workout duration.
+The power-duration relationship means that the increase in power requirement (e.g higher intensity) leads to higher muscle fatigue and lactate buildup, which results in a decrease in the workout duration.

 In other words, taking a 20 minutes peloton HIIT ride will require a much higher effort level (resulting in faster depletion of muscle glycogen) which lowers total output.